 This invasive tree root list includes some of the worst offenders:

-- Willows (Salix sp.) – The worst members of the willow family include the weeping, corkscrew and Austree willows.
+- Willows (Salix sp.) – The worst members of the willow tree family include the weeping, corkscrew and Austree willows.
 These moisture-loving trees have very aggressive roots that invade sewer and septic lines and irrigation ditches.
 They also have shallow roots that lift sidewalks, foundations and other paved surfaces and make lawn maintenance difficult.

 - American Elm (Ulmus americana) – The moisture-loving roots of American elms often invade sewer lines and drain pipes.